hariramgit/Movie_Box_Office/README.md

 # Movie_Box_Office
-The main goal of this project was to come up with a model to predict the international box office revenue of a movie based off a number of known data.
+The main goal of this project was to come up with a model to predict the international box office revenue of a movie based on a number of known data.

 # Project Description